MicrosoftDocs/win32/desktop-src/DirectShow/cdeferredcommand-isstreamtime.md

 ---
-Description: 'The IsStreamTime method specifies whether the command is to be run at stream time or presentation time.' ms.assetid: '4fb315a4-1bc6-49c8-a47f-0a8a46f3f790'
+Description: The IsStreamTime method specifies whether the command is to be run at stream time or presentation time. ms.assetid: 4fb315a4-1bc6-49c8-a47f-0a8a46f3f790
-title: 'CDeferredCommand.IsStreamTime method'
+title: CDeferredCommand.IsStreamTime method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CDeferredCommand.IsStreamTime method